Kari loves to eat and thus loves to cook. She makes her own recipes so that they suit her taste buds. Sharing recipes is sharing love.

-- Pour the dressing over the vegetables, olives and cheese.
+- Pour the dressing over the vegetables, olives, and cheese.
 Mix well.
-Cover the salad and place in refrigerator for two to twenty four hours to let the flavors blend.
+Cover the salad and place it in the refrigerator for 2 to 24 hours to let the flavors blend.
 I like it best the next day when the flavors have had time to meld.

 - Remove the salad from the refrigerator 15 to 30 minutes prior to serving.
-The olive oil tends to harden in the refrigerator giving the salad an unpleasant appearance.
-Let the salad come close to room temperature.
+The olive oil tends to harden in the refrigerator, giving the salad an unpleasant appearance.
+(Letting the salad come close to room temperature liquefies the olive oil, and your salad will be beautiful.)
 Mix well and serve.

 How Long Will It Last?

 This salad will stay good in the refrigerator for at least one week.
-Vinegar, lemon and olive oil are all effective antimicrobials.
-I say this salad will stay good for a week to ten days, and maybe longer.
+Vinegar, lemon, and olive oil are all effective antimicrobials.
+I say this salad will stay good for 7 to 10 days and maybe longer.

 © 2009 Kari Poulsen